keboola/connection-docs/transformations/bigquery/index.md

 - Integrates with Google's data analytics ecosystem

 ## Limits
-- Individual queries have a [maximum run time](https://cloud.google.com/bigquery/quotas#query_jobs) of 2 hours by default, but you can adjust this by *Query timeout* parameter.
+- By default, individual queries have a [maximum run time](https://cloud.google.com/bigquery/quotas#query_jobs) of 2 hours, but you can adjust this using the *Query timeout* parameter.
 - There is a [limit on the number of tables](https://cloud.google.com/bigquery/quotas#tables) referenced by a single query.
 - While table updates are possible, BigQuery favors an append-only model where mutations are [generally discouraged](https://cloud.google.com/bigquery/docs/best-practices-costs#avoid_using_dml).